 St. Bonaventure argues that no philosophical system can be complete in itself because the finite and fallen human intellect is prone to a multitude of various errors.
 Divine revelation, and theological reflection upon said revelation, is required to correct and complete philosophical investigations of the reality we find ourselves participating.
 And while the Seraphic Doctor may not explicitly state the position that theology and philosophy, faith and reason, operate on an ever-interactive cooperative spectrum of reflective thought, it is an immediate derivative of his traditionalist persuasion.

 This may not be a popular approach in our current modernist era of analytic apologetic methodology, but it is the correct position if we are to adequately defend, for example, God’s transcendence and imminence.
-To say this in another way, apologetics is primarily rooted in defending theological truths, and not necessarily a branch of philosophy as an autonomous subject.
-To be sure, philosophy will become part of the endeavor because it is the handmaiden to theology, but we cannot be tempted to think that philosophy complete in itself, is up to the task of adequately defending revealed truth.
+To say this in another way, apologetics is primarily rooted in defending theological truths, and not necessarily a branch of philosophy as a purely autonomous subject, which would be rationalism.
+To be sure, philosophy will become an integrated part of the endeavor because it is the handmaiden to theology, but we cannot be tempted to think that philosophy complete in itself, is up to the task of adequately defending revealed truth.
 The Gospel of Jesus Christ makes foolish the wisdom of the world, so we ought to refrain from thinking the wisdom of the world, separated from the truth of Christ’s revelation, will bring forth a proper defense of the faith that gives us hope.

 When faced with this understanding of God’s transcendence and imminence, a skeptic, rationalist, atheist, etc. would probably scoff at these descriptions of divinely revealed truth, and most likely offer various criticisms of these theological proclamations.
-And yet, we must be prepared to defend the above claims against an eager opponent.
+And yet, we must be prepared to defend the above claims against an eager opponent with a philosophically informed and theologically orthodox praeambula fidei for the necessary intellectual preparation.
 As this scenario plays itself out within the context of conflicting worldviews, an argumentative opportunity presents itself for the rationalist seeking to demystify the revelation of God.
 It seems that the deposit of faith delivered to the Apostles by Jesus Christ, is suffering from contradictory positions.
 If it is the case that God totally transcends the created order, God cannot also at the same time be imminent to creation.
 God cannot, so the rationalist might argue, be both separate from and present to the created order, as suggested by a follower of the Way.
 Since this is an absolute impossibility according to the law of non-contradiction, so says the rationalist, God must only be found in one of the two options presented if he even exists at all.
 God is either totally transcendent, and we are left with a deistic concept of God; or he is imminent in the created order, and we have something like a pantheistic concept of God.
 Either way, the rationalist might say, the Christian is faced with an insurmountable logical predicament.

 Rather than shrink from the heat of the moment, the follower of the Way must confront this argument, and it must be done in such a manner that does not sacrifice the divine truths provided in the deposit of faith.
 To compromise revealed truth in any way whatsoever, whether methodologically or dogmatically, comes dangerously close to denying the instruction of St. Peter; that we are to “sanctify Christ as Lord in our hearts,” before we endeavor to defend and proclaim the Gospel.